Polaribacter: Genome

-General Genome Characteristics
+General genome characteristics

 The genome of bacteria in the genus Polaribacter vary in size from 2.76 Mb (P. irgensii) to 4.10 Mb (P. reichenbachii) and the number of genes ranging from 2446 in P. irgensii to 3500 in P. reichenbachii, but have a fairly constant G+C content of approximately 30 mol%.
 Some notable features of the genome include genes for agar, alginate, and carrageenan degrading enzymes in Polaribacter species which colonize the surface of macroalgae.
 Agar degrading enzymes have also been found in strains of Polaribacter that colonize the gut of the comb pen shell.
 Proteases are also commonly found in the genomes of species that preferentially grow on solid substrates and degrade protein instead of using free amino acids and living a pelagic lifestyle.
 Some members of the genus encode proteorhodopsin, which has been implicated in supporting their central metabolism through photophosphorylation.

-DNA Sequencing of Polaribacter
+DNA sequencing of Polaribacter

 DNA sequencing has commonly been used to identify new strains of Polaribacter and help place species on a phylogenetic tree.
 DNA sequencing has also been used to help understand, or predict a species role in an environment due to the presence of certain genes.
 Members of the family Flavobacteriaceae can be identified through the specific quinone, Menaquinone 6, also known as Vitamin K2; however, differentiating species can be much more difficult.
 Species such as Polaribacter vadi and Polaribacter atrinae were identified as new species based on their similar but unique genome when compared to other members of the genus Polaribacter.
 New species can be identified through DNA hybridization or through the sequencing and comparison of a common gene such as 16S rRNA.
 This has allowed scientists to create phylogenetic trees of the genus based on genomic similarity, as seen in the phylogeny section, as well as identify common features in the genome.